zhangz-cyber/BCPNet/BCPNet/README.md

-# BCPNet: Boundary-Grounded Contrastive Prompting for Camouflaged Object Detection
+# Learning What It Is Not: Boundary-Grounded Contrastive Prompting for Camouflaged Object Detection

 **Under Review at Pacific Graphics (PG) 2026**